 You can also establish a permanent power supply by connecting a micro USB to each recorder.
 This is ideal if you’re recording in a studio environment or have access to an electrical outlet when you’re recording remotely.

-It’s no secret that audio recording equipment can be an expensive investment.
-So, what’s the price comparison between the Tascam DR-40 and the Zoom H4N?
-There isn’t a lot in it, but the Tascam DR-40 comes out as the cheaper of the two, with a general saving of around $50.
+There isn’t a huge difference in terms of pricing, but the Tascam DR-40 comes out as the cheaper of the two, with a general saving of around $50.

 If you’re trying to decide between the Tascam DR-40 and the Zoom H4n, it’s essential to consider your needs and what each machine offers.
 Based on experience from other users, Tascam has more features in general, but Zoom offers slightly better performance.